Damon Fowler

 Tab Benoit produced Sounds of Home, which was recorded in Houma, Louisiana, and released on January 21, 2014.
+The album featured "Old Fools, Bar Stools, and Me", which has gone on to become a staple of Fowler's live sets, as well as covers of Elvis Costello's "Alison", Johnny Winter's "TV Mama" and the African-American slave spiritual, hymn and protest song "I Shall Not Be Moved".
 In February 2014, Fowler appeared at the Blast Furnace Blues Festival in Bethlehem, Pennsylvania.